docker/docs/ee/ucp/interlock/usage/interlock-vip-mode.md

 ## VIP Mode
-VIP mode is an alternative mode of routing in which Interlock uses the Swarm service VIP as the backend IP instead of the container IP.
-VIP mode can be useful to reduce the amount of churn in the proxu config which can be advantageous in very dynamic environments.
-It optimizes for less updates to the proxy as a tradeoff for a limited feature set.
-Most kinds of application updates do not require a proxy config in VIP mode.
+VIP mode is an alternative mode of routing in which Interlock uses the Swarm service VIP as the backend IP instead of the container IPs.
+VIP mode can be useful to reduce the amount of churn in the proxy configuration, which can be advantageous in very dynamic environments.
+It optimizes for fewer updates to the proxy as a tradeoff for a limited feature set.
+Most kinds of application updates do not require a proxy configuration in VIP mode.

 #### Default Routing Mode
-In the default routing mode Interlock uses the backend container IPs to route traffic from the proxy to the container.
+In the default routing mode, Interlock uses the backend container IPs to route traffic from the proxy to the container.
 This allows for per-container routing functionality like sticky sessions.

 ![default mode](../../images/interlock-default-mode.svg)